NathanBruggeman/Bethernet_NP/README.md

 ## Diagram
 ![Diagram](./Pictures/ZMQ.png)

 Both the service and client communicate over ZMQ with the Benthernet broker.
 No API is used.
+I am willing to use it further on.

 # How it works
 When the service and client are both started the client will ask for the formula you want to calculate.
 Give in the desired formula and press `Enter`.
 When `Enter` is pressed it will ask to press any other key to validate it's the right formula.